samjones00/docs/docs/_documentation/JWT-AuthProvider.md

     // The RSA Private Key used to Sign the JWT Token when RSA is used RSAParameters?
 PrivateKey
-    // Convenient overload to intialize the Private Key via exported XML string PrivateKeyXml
+    // Convenient overload to initialize the Private Key via exported XML string PrivateKeyXml

     // The RSA Public Key used to Verify the JWT Token when RSA is used RSAParameters?
 PublicKey

-    // Convenient overload to intialize the Public Key via exported XML string PublicKeyXml
+    // Convenient overload to initialize the Public Key via exported XML string PublicKeyXml

     // How long should JWT Tokens be valid for. (default 14 days)